 - cervix 3: malignant mixed Mullerian tumour of the cervix

-Imaging features are somewhat dependant on location and are best discussed under respective sections.
+Imaging features are somewhat dependent on location and are best discussed under respective sections.
 In general, they tend to be large bulky lesions.

 Treatment and prognosis